 Femoral Shaft Fracture

 You have broken a bone (fracture) in the shaft of the thigh bone (femur).
 This is the bone between the hip and the knee.
-It usually takes a large amount of force to break this bone.
-There are often other injuries present.
 Most femur fractures do not penetrate the skin (closed fractures).
 An open fracture occurs when the end of the broken bone punctures the skin.

 A fall, a car accident, or other injury with sufficient force can break a healthy femur.
 A femur weakened by osteoporosis or other diseases can be fractured with less force.
-Rarely, can cancer affect a bone and weaken it at a certain point, leading to a fracture with minimal force.
+Sometimes, cancer can affect a bone and weaken it at a certain point, leading to a fracture with minimal force.

 The symptoms of a femoral shaft fracture are usually obvious.
 The main findings are severe pain and an inability to walk.
 The area will likely develop a large black and blue mark.
 Bleeding can be substantial.